 What you get paid for and how you get paid.

-When your professional or business services firm gets paid for the value you deliver to clients, the sky is the limit.
-Your revenue and profit can be as big as your imagination. innovation, and creativity lead it to be.
+When your professional or business services firm gets paid for the IMPACT you deliver to clients, the sky is the limit.
+Your revenue and profit can be as big as your imagination, innovation, and creativity lead it to be.

-Our two downloadable guides Get Paid for Your Worth (Not Your Time) 25 Pricing Tips for Professional and Business Services Firms and How to Find Your Fee-to-Value Ratio give you the pricing practices and techniques we use, and have shared with client firms for the past dozen years.
+Read our two downloadable guides 25 Pricing Tips for Knowledge Services Firms and How to Find Your Fee-to-Value Ratio.
+You’ll get the pricing practices and techniques we use, and have shared with client firms for the past dozen years.

-Why not be like one CPA who first rolled out Value Based Pricing with their top 23 clients, and then gradually expanded to all clients?
-As the Founder and Owner has said countless times “Susan Trivers’ approach to Value Based Pricing is life-changing.
+Why not be like one CPA who first rolled out IMPACT Based Pricing with their top 23 clients?
+He then gradually expanded to all clients.
+He has said countless times “Susan Trivers’ approach to IMPACT Based Pricing is life-changing.
 And you can’t really understand the profound impact until you do it.”

 As with all ideas that challenge the status quo–it takes time to adjust and it won’t make a difference until you actually implement it.

-If you’re making progress with your time-based model, you won’t find Value Based Pricing compelling, When you feel your progress is halted or too slow, then Value Based Pricing looks really attractive.
+If you’re making progress with your time-based model, you won’t find IMPACT Based Pricing compelling, When you feel your progress is halted or too slow, then Value Based Pricing looks really attractive.

 At that point, you can start doing it yourself, or you can call for a complimentary conversation about the options for getting help from Trivers Consulting Group.